Amezrial/ID_Script/README.md

-# ID_Script
+# ID Script

-Fivem script for showing player ID's at the push of a button.
+This repository contains a FiveM script developed by [Amezrial](https://github.com/Amezrial) for displaying player server IDs above their heads in Fivem.

 ## Description

-The ID_Script enables servers to display player IDs above player heads when certain conditions are met.
+The ID Script enables servers to display player IDs above player heads when certain conditions are met.
 It is useful for moderators and administrators to easily identify players within the game environment. https://github.com/Amezrial/ID_Script

 ## Features